oddlama/embedded-devices/README.md

 enums, or bitflags involved, which we can luckily also represent with bondrewd.
 Using bondrewd's attribute macros, we can specify exactly which bit corresponds to which field:

-> [!NOTE]
-> Instead of naming all registers `*Register`, in reality we would likely place all registers
-> in a common `registers` module for convenience and drop the suffix.

 ```rust
 #[allow(non_camel_case_types)]
 #[derive(BitfieldEnum, Copy, Clone, Default, PartialEq, Eq, Debug, defmt::Format)]